aj3705/serverless-microservices/README.md

    -  Go to CreateOrder function that you created earlier and  click on Code+Test in the left menu

-   -  Make sure index.js is seleted in the drop down.
+   -  Make sure index.js is selected in the drop down.

    -  Replace the entire code with the code in [src/create_order.js][2] and click save